 Definitions used in this strategy align with the International Sendai Framework for Disaster Risk Reduction's definitions.
-See Appendix I for a list of definitions, acronyms and abbreviations used.

 WHAT DO WE MEAN BY A DISASTER?

 A disaster is an event or the threat of an event that endangers human life, property or the environment that needs a significant response.